yukikitayama/leetcode-python/note/trie.md

   - Each node in Trie is a string or a prefix
   - The value of a node is the letters from the root to the current node.
 - Root is empty string
+- When inserting a word into the prefix Trie, we are essentially storing all possible prefixes of that word.

 ## Data Structure